hanyoseop/FBLACGSP2023/README.md

 You can play the game online simply using the first link above.

 You can download the executable using the second link above.
-  - Unzip the downloaded file and execute "Around The World In World Search.exe"
+  - Unzip the downloaded file and execute "Around The World In word Search.exe"

+**-- For Judges**

 This repository contains codes and resources for FBLA Computer Game & Simulation Programming 2023.

 Scripts and codes for the project can be found under "Assets/Scripts"

+The three code samples above in the directory are the vital codes for the game.

+They contain the most important functions of the game, but other codes are also available in "Assets/Scripts"